balive053/sarcasticCoffeeMachine/README.md

   5) Get life advice - if you are brave enough (remember, fortune favors the bold!)

 He's actually a good coffee machine most of the time, but there may be a few hidden Eastern Eggs lying around if you find yourself digging deeper into your order!

+To do:
+  add gui with pyqt

+Known bugs to be fixed:
+  cross out effect of text appearing behind text when Easter Egg menu is unlocked